 Click HERE to find out more.

 Notting Hill Adventure Playground is a play space where children and young people engage by choice.
-Open Mon-Fri from 3.30pm-6.00pm and Saturdays from 12.15pm-3:45pm, the playground is supervised by play workers who advocate for young people’s right to play.
+The playground is supervised by play workers who advocate for young people’s right to play.

 Notting Hill Adventure playground is registered with OfSTED (office for standards in education) under the voluntary childcare register.
 We are funded by the council to deliver open access play provision for children aged 5yrs (in Year 1) to 15 years.